-AGM-88 HIGH-SPEED ANTI-RADIATION MISSILE (HARM) Air-to-surface anti-radiation missile
+AGM-88 HIGH-SPEED ANTI-RADIATION MISSILE (HARM)

+Air-to-surface anti-radiation missile

 Brief: HARM is an anti-radiation, air-to-surface missile highly effective against enemy ground radar.
 AGM-88 is a joint USAF-Navy weapon, carried by SEAD-dedicated F-16CJs.
 AGM-88B is equipped with erasable and electronically programmable read-only memory, permitting in-field changes to missile memory.
 The AGM-88C is the current production model with a more lethal warhead.
 Raytheon began a HARM Control Section Mod (HCSM) in 2013 to convert current models to more precise AGM-88Fs incorporating improved GPS/INS guidance, anti-countermeasure performance, and reduced risk of collateral damage.
 The Navy is further retrofitting its missiles with advanced networking, digital homing, and terminal millimeter-wave radar seeker resulting in the AGM-88G Advanced Anti-Radiation Guided Missile (AARGM).
-USAF is considering using the extended range AARGM as the basis for its next generation Stand-in Attack Weapon (SiAW) to equip the F-35A with SEAD capability.
+USAF is pursuing the extendedrange AARGM-ER as the basis for its next-generation Stand-in Attack Weapon (SiAW) to equip the F-35A with SEAD capability.
+The missile will additionally enable it to strike advanced threats including theater ballistic missile and land attack/anti-ship missile sites, GPS jammers, and anti-satellite systems.
+USAF aims to complete integration and fielding of SiAW on the F-35 by the mid-2020s.

 Contractors: Raytheon (HARM); Northrop Grumman (AARGM).

 First Flight: April 1979.
 Delivered: 1982-98.
 IOC: Circa 1984.
+Active Variants:

-Active Variants: -AGM-88B.
-Early production variant. -AGM-88C.
-Current production variant. -AGM-88F.
-Upgraded variant with greater accuracy and precision.
+•AGM-88B.
+Early production variant.

+•AGM-88C.
+Current production variant.

+•AGM-88F.
+Upgraded variant with greater accuracy and precision. •Stand-In Attack Weapon.
+Next-generation anti-radiation missile based on the AARGM-ER.

 Dimensions: Span 3.7 ft, length 13.7 ft, diameter 10 in.

 Propulsion: Thiokol dual-thrust, solid-propellant rocket motor.

 Performance: Supersonic, range 30+ miles.

 Guidance: Proportional with fixed antenna and seeker head in missile nose.

 Warhead: HE fragmentation.

-Integration: F-16CJ (Block 50).
+Integration: F-16CJ (Block 50); planned: B-21, F-35A (SiAW).

+AGM-114 HELLFIRE

-AGM-114 HELLFIRE Air-to-surface guided missile
+Air-to-surface guided missile

 Brief: Hellfire is a low-collateral damage, precision air-to-ground missile with semi-active laser guidance for use against light armor and personnel.
 Missiles are used on the MQ-9 Reaper.
 AFSOC dropped previous plans to integrate the weapons onto its AC-130W gunships in favor of the Small Glide Munition.
 Hellfire is procured through the Army, and numerous variants are utilized based on overseas contingency demands.
-An MQ-1 Predator successfully fired an AGM-114 for the first time in February 2000.
-The combo was employed in combat for the first time in Afghanistan on Oct.
+An MQ-1 Predator employed Hellfire in combat for the first time in Afghanistan on Oct.
 7, 2001.
-USAF is working to integrate the latest AGM-114R, which replaces several types with a single, multitarget weapon, onto the MQ-9.
-FY20 funds 3,859 missiles as well as procurement of the next-generation Joint

-Air-to-Ground Missile (JAGM) via the Army.
-JAGM adds a new multi-mode guidance section to the AGM-114R propulsion, warhead, and control section for use against high value moving or stationary targets in all weather.
+The latest AGM-114R replaces several types with a single, multitarget weapon, and USAF is also buying variable Height-of-Burst (HOB) kits to enhance lethality.
+The next-generation Joint Air-to-Ground Missile (JAGM) is also procured via the Army, and adds a new multimode guidance section to the AGM-114R.
+JAGM is used against high-value moving or stationary targets in all weather.
+FY21 funds 2,497 Hellfire/JAGM via a common production contract.

-Contractors: Lockheed Martin (missile body); Northrop Grumman (propulsion).
+Contractors: Lockheed Martin (missile body); Northrop Grumman

+(propulsion).